 The central challenge for the government is to mitigate the economic and social impacts of the global crisis for the midterm, while continuing policy and institutional reforms essential for recovery and long-term development.
 Increasing the economy’s resilience to external shocks and creating new opportunities for development are important priorities.

-With a per-capita GDP of US$ 3,200 (GNI, 2010), Armenia is a lower middle-income country.
-Remittances from migrant workers, which play an important role in Armenia’s economy, reached 12.1% of GDP in 2011.
+With a per-capita GDP of US$ 3,870 (GNI, 2013), Armenia is a lower middle-income country.
+Remittances from migrant workers play an important role in Armenia’s economy.
+The growth of household deposits is strongly supported by an 11 percent growth in remittances as of June 2013.
 With exports and remittances dependent on international prices for commodities, the Armenian economy is vulnerable to adverse shock to terms of trade from global developments.

 The World Bank Group’s Country Partnership Strategy (CPS) for 2009 -2012, extended until 2013, is anchored on two strategic objectives: addressing vulnerability (for the short-term) and strengthening competitiveness for post-crisis growth (for the long-term).

 In addition to investment projects and analytical work, the World Bank has proposed a series of three annual Development Policy Operations (DPO) to protect the poor and support greater human capital development, and to improve competitiveness by encouraging better governance and fostering a more favorable investment climate.

 Armenia was one of the first two countries that benefitted from a special fast track facility set up by the World Bank Group to help the world’s poorest countries cope with the impact of the global financial crisis.